 What is the Welcome Here Project?

 The Welcome Here Project is the new Safe Place Project.
-The Safe Place Project started in 1998 in response to high levels of street based violence directed at Lesbian, Gay, Bi, Trans, Intersex and Queer (LGBTIQ) people.
-Local businesses signed up to become a 'Safe Pace' by putting a sticker in their shop front to let LGBTIQ community members know they could seek refuge if they were under the threat of violence.
+The Safe Place Project started in 1992 in response to high levels of street-based violence directed at lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) people.
+Local businesses signed up to become a 'Safe Pace' and proudly displayed a sticker in their shop front to let LGBTIQ community members know they could seek refuge if they were under the threat of violence.

-Members of the project (registered Welcoming Places) receive a sticker to display in their window to let everyone know that LGBTIQ diversity is welcomed and celebrated within their business.
-Registered Welcoming Places also display a charter that brings to life their commitment to the project, and what being a member is all about.
+Members of the project receive the Welcome Here rainbow stickers to display in their window to let everyone know that LGBTIQ diversity is welcomed and celebrated within their business.
+Members also display a charter that brings to life their commitment to the project, and what being a member is all about.

 ACON also provides members with resources to support them celebrate LGBTIQ diversity.
 This is part of a Diversity Days project, you can find out more about Diversity Days and how you can celebrate or honour them here.